-Compliance X Compliance in part Explain□ Not applicable oomphanee A Explain riot applicable
+Compliance [X] Compliance in part

+Not applicable

 32. If further to a resignation or for other reasons, a director abandons his post before the end of his term, the reasons for this should be explained in a letter forwarded to all of the Board members.
 Without prejudice to such abandonment being notified as a relevant event, the Annual Corporate Governance Report should explain the reasons for his abandonment.